thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 We approach a public key generation by the function `Generate(params, RAND) -> (publickey, privatekey, metadata)`

-At any point in time, keys in the directory MUST have a unique truncated key id.
+At any point in time, all keys in the directory MUST have a unique truncated key id.
 When adding a key in the directory, that key MUST have a unique truncated key id.

-Generation looks as follow
+Generation looks as follows

 ~~~
 do